Memstate + Any MCP Client

 ## REQUIRED: Start and end every task with memory

-**BEFORE starting any task**, load existing context so you don't redo past work or revert intentional decisions:
+**BEFORE starting any task**, load relevant context so you don't redo past work or revert intentional decisions. **Prefer targeted retrieval** — do not dump the full memory tree by default.

 ```